Alleged cop killer pleads not guilty

-Poulter testified that once he responded to the scene June 25 at 50250 Troy Road in rural Avon, he learned that a deputy had been shot and the body not recovered.
+Poulter testified that once he responded to the scene at 50250 Troy Road in rural Avon on June 25, he learned that a deputy had been shot and the body not recovered.
 He then learned the individual was Deputy Troy Chisum with the suspect being Nathan Woodring.
 Fulton County Deputies had been dispatched to that address for a possible assault and dog bite.

 Poulter said Sergeant/Investigator Matthew Watters, Deputy/Investigator Jonathan Webb and Sergeant Dan Daly had responded to the scene.